yogeshxd/Dub-AntiCheat-FiveM/README.md

 # Dub-AntiCheat-FiveM
 An OP anticheat that can detect most of the hacks FiveM servers.

-Still in testing stages.
+# Discontinued